FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: Introduction

 \section{Introduction}

-Sign language serves as the primary communication modality for over 70 million Deaf and Hard-of-Hearing (DHH) individuals worldwide~\cite{desai2023asl}.
-Far from being a mere sequence of gestures, it is a sophisticated semiotic system that encodes linguistic information through two complementary channels: Manual Signals (MS), comprising hand shapes and movements, and Non-Manual Signals (NMS), which encompass facial expressions, mouthing, and head positioning~\cite{pfau2012sign,rastgoo2022all}.
-Crucially, NMS serve a dual purpose: they provide grammatical structure (e.g., distinguishing interrogatives from declaratives) and embed affective meaning that shapes how MS are understood~\cite{elliott2013facial,reilly1992affective}.
+Sign language (SL) is the primary communication modality for over 70 million deaf people worldwide~\cite{wfd2026faqs}.
+It is a sophisticated semiotic system encoding linguistic information through two complementary channels: Manual Signals (MS), comprising hand shapes and movements, and Non-Manual Signals (NMS), encompassing facial expressions, mouthing, and head positioning~\cite{pfau2012sign,rastgoo2022all}.
+NMS serve a dual linguistic purpose: they provide grammatical structure (e.g., distinguishing interrogatives from declaratives) and embed semantic cues that shape how MS are interpreted~\cite{elliott2013facial,reilly1992affective}.

-Recent advances in Sign Language Translation (SLT) have established effective paradigms for bridging the communication gap between deaf and hearing communities~\cite{,lin2023glofe, rust2024towards, gueuwou2025shubert}.
-However, current SLT approaches focus predominantly on manual articulation, overlooking the importance of facial cues.
-This bias results in a critical loss of semantic fidelity, particularly when processing signs whose meanings are disambiguated solely by NMS.
-As illustrated in Figure~\ref{fig:emotion_ambiguity}, signs with nearly identical MS can convey entirely different meanings depending on facial affect.
-For instance, in Chinese Sign Language, ``REVENGE'' and ``RECIPROCATE'' share almost identical hand movements but are differentiated exclusively by contrasting facial expressions.
-Neglecting these cues may lead to substantial translation errors.
+Recent advances in Sign Language Translation (SLT) have established effective paradigms for bridging the communication gap between Deaf and hearing communities~\cite{lin2023glofe, rust2024towards, gueuwou2025shubert, jiang2026think}.
+However, current SLT approaches often focus on holistic visual representations, lacking explicit modeling of facial cues.
+This limitation leads to substantial degradation in semantic fidelity, particularly when processing signs whose meanings depend strongly on facial cues.
+For instance, in Chinese Sign Language, ``REVENGE'' and ``RECIPROCATE'' (Figure~\ref{fig:motivation}) share similar hand movements and can require contrasting facial configurations for disambiguation~\cite{nmfs2021hu}.
+Neglecting these cues leads to incorrect translations.

-To address this manual-centric bias, recent studies have explored diverse strategies for integrating facial information.
-For instance, MMSLT~\cite{kim2025mmslt} leverage Multimodal Large Language Models (MLLMs) to generate facial expression descriptions, while feature-based methods like Uni-Sign~\cite{li2025unisign} incorporate facial skeletons or visual embeddings.
-However, both approaches face critical limitations.
-Discretizing continuous emotions into static labels or descriptions fails to capture temporal dynamics, while conventional fusion architectures often suffer from modality imbalance, where dominant manual features overshadow subtle affective cues.
-Furthermore, the absence of explicit affective alignment mechanisms in these models prevents accurate modeling of emotion-dependent linguistic phenomena.
-This is particularly problematic because the interplay between manual and affective cues is not merely additive but restorative; as noted by Chua~\cite{chua2025emosign}, emotional intensity physically modulates the velocity and amplitude of manual gestures, creating a complex interdependence that current SLT frameworks have yet to capture.